 An active transformation can change the number of rows that pass through the transformation.
-For example, if the input rows does not meet the specified expression then those rows will not move to target.
+For example, if the input rows do not meet the specified expression then those rows will not move to target.

 Passive Transformations in Informatica

 If a transformation does not change the number of rows that pass through it then the transformation is called as passive transformation.

 Connected Transformations in Informatica

 Within a Mapping, if a transformation is connected to other transformation, or if it is directly connected to target table then it is called as Connected Transformation.

 All the active and passive transformation can call as connected transformations.
 A connected transformation can receive / or provide multiple input ports

 Unconnected Transformations in Informatica

 Within the Mappings, if a transformation is not connected to other transformation then we can call it as Unconnected Transformation.
 It means, it is neither connected to Source nor it is connected to target.